 Duct tape is incredibly strong, waterproof, and easy to tear.
 These qualities give it limitless potential uses, and it can really save you in a pinch.
 If duct tape is important enough to be carried on every space mission since the early 1960’s, I definitely think you should keep a roll in your car!

-Here are some Apollo 13-like hacks for using duct tape to fix your car:
+Here are some Apollo 13-like hacks for using duct tape to repair your car:

 It’s your worst nightmare scenario, you’re at a stop sign and someone rolls right into the back of you.
 Your rear bumper is cracked and partially hanging off its mounts.